nuxt-modules/i18n/docs/options-reference.md

     syncRouteParams: true
   },

-  // By default, custom routes are extracted from page files using acorn parsing,
+  // By default, custom routes are extracted from page files using babel parser,
   // set this to false to disable this
   parsePages: true,